yope/cpuv2/README.md

 This project contains the design of a SoC, currently sythesizable for the ULX3S FPGA board.
 It contains my own design of a 32-bit CPU core without any fancy stuff like an MMU, pipelines or caches (yet?).
 It doesn't even have a multiplier nor a barrel-shifter.
 That's because I like simplicity and a small(ish) footprint.
-Besides the CPU there is currently some internal RAM and a very simple video interface using the HDMI output of the ULX3S board.
-Currently it only supports text though.
-No idea where I will go from here, but I'll probably add a UART also at least.
+Besides the CPU there is currently some internal RAM, a very simple video interface using the HDMI output of the ULX3S board, a very simple UART and an experimental 10Base-T Ethernet MAC+PHY (only able to transmit a test frame right now).

 ### CPU design